Mark Daniel Trumbo

 Trumbo continued to pound the ball in 2010 with the Salt Lake Bees, batting .301/.368/.577 with 103 runs, 29 doubles, 36 homers and 122 RBI.
 He led the Pacific Coast League in home runs (3 ahead of Greg Halman), led in RBI (16 ahead of Brad Snyder) and led in runs (six more than the runner-ups).
 He tied Mike Moustakas for the most homers in the affiliated minors but lost the Round-Tripper Award to Moustakas based on RBI.
 He was named the PCL All-Star first baseman but lost MVP honors to J.P.
 Arencibia.

 That earned Trumbo a September call-up to the big leagues.
 In his first MLB at-bat, he pinch-hit for Mike Napoli and struck out against Jamey Wright.
 He went 1 for 15 in 8 games in his first taste of the big leagues.
 In 2011, with Kendrys Morales out for the season, he became the Angels' starting first baseman.
 He showed good power, belting 29 homers - tops among all major league rookies - and 31 doubles.
 Overall, he hit .254 in 149 games, but drew only 25 walks (against 120 strikeouts), for a poor .291 on-base percentage.
-He lost out to the Tampa Bay Rays' Jeremy Hellickson in the vote for the 2011 American League Rookie of the Year Award, finishing second in the balotting.
+He slugged .477 for a 114 OPS+.
+He lost out to the Tampa Bay Rays' Jeremy Hellickson in the vote for the 2011 American League Rookie of the Year Award, finishing second in the balloting.

 - 2011 Topps All-Star Rookie Team